What You Will Learn

 You will need to run two copies of the supplied Linux VMware images on your laptop for the hands-on exercises that will be performed in class.
 Some familiarity and comfort with Linux and entering commands via the command line will facilitate your experience with the hands-on exercises.

 You can use any version of Windows, Mac OSX, or Linux, as long as your core operating system can install and run current VMware virtualization products.
+Note: Apple systems using the M1 processor cannot perform the necessary virtualization at this time and cannot be used for this course.
 You also must have 8 GB of RAM or higher for the VM to function properly in the class, in addition to at least 40 gigabytes of free hard disk space.

 Please download and install one of the following: VMware Workstation or VMware Fusion on your system prior to the beginning of the class.
 If you do not own a licensed copy of VMware Workstation or VMware Fusion, you can download a free 30-day trial copy from VMware.
 VMware will send you a time-limited serial number if you register for the trial on its website.